Skip to content

 sudo apt install make automake autotools-dev libedit-dev libjemalloc-dev libncurses-dev libpcre3-dev libtool pkg-config python3-docutils python3-sphinx graphviz autoconf-archive libpcre2-dev curl git

-Next, run the commands below to download the Varnish packages.
+Next, run these commands to download the Varnish packages.

 Command Prompt